jpSimkins/Drupal2WordPress-Plugin/README.md

 ## Features
 * WordPress plugin
 * Import options
-    - Choose from importing terms, content, and/or users
+    - Choose from importing terms, content, comments, and/or users
+        - comments can only be imported if content is
     - Associate WordPress post_types to Drupal node types
-    - Choose to import comments
 * Cleans Drupal aliases
     - Outputs .htaccess rewrite rules for alias changes